DO-Solutions/kubectl-doks/README.md

 # kubectl-doks

 A Kubernetes CLI plugin to manage DigitalOcean Kubernetes (DOKS) kubeconfig entries.
-Easily synchronize all active DOKS clusters to your local `~/.kube/config` and remove stale contexts, or save a single cluster’s credentials by name.
+Easily synchronize all active DOKS clusters to your local `~/.kube/config` and remove stale contexts, or save cluster credentials without removing any contexts.

 This plugin is ideal for environments where clusters are created and destroyed frequently: it keeps your local kubeconfig in sync by removing credentials for deleted clusters and adding new ones in a single command.
 You can stay in the familiar `kubectl` context without switching back to `doctl`.